Shia LaBeouf charged with misdemeanor battery, petty theft

 LOS ANGELES (AP) — Shia LaBeouf has been charged with misdemeanor battery and petty theft.

-Prosecutors allege that the 34-year-old actor fought with a man named Tyler Murphy and took his hat, according to a criminal complaint obtained by The Associated Press on Thursday from the Los Angeles city attorney.
+Prosecutors allege that the 34-year-old actor fought with a man and took his hat, according to a criminal complaint obtained by The Associated Press on Thursday from the Los Angeles city attorney.

 The charges were filed on Sept.
 24 for the June 12 incident.